microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 In other words, the preconditions of a transaction are the union of the preconditions of its edits, giving transactions "all or nothing" semantics.

+[Constraints](#constraints) is a feature that allows transaction authors to add additional preconditions to a transaction.
+This makes understanding preconditions a pre-requisite for using constraints, but constraints can be ignored when it comes to understanding how preconditions affect merge semantics in general.

 ### Postconditions

 The postconditions characterize what is guaranteed to be true about the effect of the edit provided the preconditions were satisfied.